jasp-stats/jaspMachineLearning/inst/help/mlClassificationNeuralNetwork.md

 - ROC curves: Displays ROC curves for each class predicted against all other classes.
 - Andrews curves: Visualizes structure in high-dimensional data.
 Lines that cluster are observations that are more alike.
 - Network structure: Creates a plot that visualizes the structure (nodes and edges) of the network.
 - Decision boundary matrix: Creates an *n* x *n* plot that visualizes how every observation would be classified if predicted through the current model.
 Boundaries between classes are visualized.
-Can only be made for numeric predictors.
+Can only be made for numeric features.

 ### Data Split Preferences
 #### Holdout Test Data